 The late Grand President Phil Cox, Indiana, '84, often stated, "Behind every great chapter are great volunteers."
 Named in his honor, the Phillip A. Cox Volunteer Institute brings SigEp's newest volunteers together for a weekend-long training at each of the five Carlson Leadership Academies across the country.

 The institute features dynamic and in-depth training for volunteers who serve in one of three volunteer roles: chapter counselor, balanced man steward or recruitment mentor.
-Additionally, to qualify to be accepted to the program, a new volunteer must have served for at least one week, and no more than 2 years in his or her role.
+Additionally, to qualify to be accepted to the program, a new volunteer must have served for no more than 2 years in his or her role.

 The Cox Institute onboards volunteers in four areas and includes pre-site, on-site and post-site education.
 Attendees will hear from Fraternity staff, district governors, and experienced volunteers and participate in skill development exercises with their peers that will help them be successful in their role.